CRISPR/Cas9 gene editing boosts effectiveness of ultrasound cancer therapy

-Category: Environment Hits: 0Sonodynamic therapy uses ultrasound in combination with drugs to release harmful reactive oxygen species (ROS) at the site of a tumor.
+Category: Environment Hits: 2Sonodynamic therapy uses ultrasound in combination with drugs to release harmful reactive oxygen species (ROS) at the site of a tumor.
 However, the treatment isn't very effective because cancer cells can activate antioxidant defense systems to counteract it.
 Now, researchers have breached these defenses with CRISPR/Cas9 gene editing, allowing sonodynamic therapy to effectively shrink tumors in a mouse model of liver cancer.

 Read more https://www.sciencedaily.com/releases/2021/12/211208085956.htm